6 Best Tequila Cask Bourbons for Your Bar Cart

 Key Takeaways

-What is Tequila Cask Bourbon (And Why It’s Worth Trying)?
+What Is Tequila Cask Bourbon (And Why You Should Try It)?

 If you love the rich, warm notes of a great bourbon but also have a taste for adventure, tequila cask finished bourbon is something you need to explore.
 Think of it as a classic spirit with a surprising, delightful twist.
 Instead of simply bottling bourbon after its initial aging, distillers give it a second maturation period in barrels that once held tequila.
 This finishing process doesn’t make the bourbon taste like tequila; instead, it weaves in new layers of flavor, creating a spirit that is both familiar and thrillingly different.